cosmos/ibc/papers/2020-05/src/channels.md

 Calling modules may atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutPacket`.

+The IBC handler performs the following steps in order:

+- Checks that the channel & connection are open to timeout packets
+- Checks that the calling module owns the sending port
+- Checks that the packet metadata matches the channel & connection information
+- Checks that the packet was actually sent on this channel
+- Checks a proof that the packet has not been confirmed on the destination chain
+- Checks a proof that the destination chain has exceeded the timeout height or timestamp
+- Deletes the packet commitment (cleaning up state & preventing replay)

-In the case of an ordered channel, `timeoutPacket` checks the `recvSequence` of the receiving channel end and closes the channel if a packet has timed out.
+In the case of an ordered channel, `timeoutPacket` additionally closes the channel if a packet has timed out.

-In the case of an unordered channel, `timeoutPacket` checks the absence of an acknowledgement (which will have been written if the packet was received).
 Unordered channels are expected to continue in the face of timed-out packets.

 If relations are enforced between timeout heights of subsequent packets, safe bulk timeouts of all packets prior to a timed-out packet can be performed.
-This specification omits details for now.

 \vspace{3mm}

 #### Timing-out on close

+If a channel is closed, in-flight packets can never be received and thus can be safely timed-out.
 The `timeoutOnClose` function is called by a module in order to prove that the channel to which an unreceived packet was addressed has been closed, so the packet will never be received (even if the `timeoutHeight` or `timeoutTimestamp` has not yet been reached).
+Appropriate application-specific logic may then safely be executed.

 \vspace{3mm}

 #### Cleaning up state

-`cleanupPacket` is called by a module to remove a received packet commitment from storage.
+If an acknowledgement is not written (as handling the acknowledgement would clean up state in that case), `cleanupPacket` may be called by a module in order to remove a received packet commitment from storage.
 The receiving end must have already processed the packet (whether regularly or past timeout).

-In the ordered channel case, `cleanupPacket` cleans-up a packet on an ordered channel by proving that the packet has been received on the other end.
+In the ordered channel case, `cleanupPacket` cleans-up a packet on an ordered channel by proving that the receive sequence has passed the packet's sequence on the other end.

 In the unordered channel case, `cleanupPacket` cleans-up a packet on an unordered channel by proving that the associated acknowledgement has been written.